A Survey of Reinforcement Learning For Economics: Offline Reinforcement Learning

 \subsubsection{Implicit Q-Learning}

 Implicit Q-Learning \citep[IQL,][]{Kostrikov2022} avoids querying Q-values at unseen actions entirely.
-Instead of computing $\max_{a'} Q(s', a')$ in the Bellman backup (which requires evaluating $Q$ at potentially out-of-distribution actions), IQL learns a separate value function $V(s)$ that approximates the in-sample maximum through \textit{expectile regression}.
+Instead of computing $\max_{a'} Q(s', a')$ in the Bellman backup (which requires evaluating $Q$ at potentially out-of-distribution actions), IQL learns a separate value function $V(s)$ that approximates the in-sample maximum through \textit{expectile regression}.\footnote{The simulation below uses the variant labelled IQL-argmax in Table~\ref{tab:offline_main}.
+The expectile-V learning step follows \citet{Kostrikov2022} verbatim.
+The policy-extraction step in the original paper is advantage-weighted regression on $\exp(\beta(Q-V))$; for the discrete 10-price action set used here, that step is replaced with $\arg\max_a Q(s,a)$, which is equivalent in the deterministic limit and avoids the additional temperature hyperparameter.
+The substitution does not change which actions get high Q-values; it only changes how the policy network is fit.}

 \begin{definition}[Implicit Q-Learning] IQL maintains three functions: $Q_\theta(s,a)$, $V_\psi(s)$, and a policy $\pi_\phi(a|s)$.
 The value function is trained via expectile regression

 where $L_2^\tau(u) = |\tau - \mathbbm{1}\{u < 0\}| \cdot u^2$ is the asymmetric squared loss with expectile parameter $\tau \in (0.5, 1)$, and $Q_{\bar{\theta}}$ uses a target network.
 The Q-function is trained with $V_\psi$ as the continuation value